degensprotocol/degens-contract/docs/protocol.md

 Furthermore, not only is transaction ordering indeterminate, it can be influenced by gas price which adds a new dimension to in-game trading, one that may be attractive to sophisticated traders.
 Participants who don't wish to include gas prices in their trading models are advised to restrict in-game trading to half-time, timeouts, TV intermissions, etc, and to make careful use of the order expiry parameter.

-By using a matching model, an exchange can eliminate the concerns above by introducing an amount of centralization in the order matching, as will be discussed in the section on [provider strategies](#provider-strategies).
+Alternatively, by using a matching model, an exchange can eliminate the concerns above by introducing an amount of centralization to the order matching, as will be discussed in the section on [provider strategies](#provider-strategies).

 ## Partial Trades